-England: There will be different benchmarks for the 2019 end of year results and for 2019/20 monitoring.
+England: There are different benchmarks for the 2019 end of year results and for 2019/20 monitoring.

-We will be using the transitional points for all students in Years 12 and 13.
-This is different to the points scale that we are using for 2019 end of year and reflects the move for this cohort of students to GCSE grades 9-1.
+We will use the transitional points for all students in Years 12 and 13.
+This is different to the points scale that we used for 2019 end of year and reflects the move for this cohort of students to GCSE grades 9-1.

 THIS AFFECTS THE PRIOR ATTAINMENT OF STUDENTS PROGRESSING FROM YEAR 12 TO 13 IN YOUR SCHOOL / COLLEGE.

-Important implications for Year 12 students progressing to Year 13: You will have to recalculate the prior attainment of your Year 12 students moving into Year 13 in September for all Level 3 courses.
-Connect Data will be set up to prompt you to do this from this summer.
+Important implications for Year 12 students progressing to Year 13: You will have to recalculate the prior attainment of your Year 12 students moving into Year 13 from September for all Level 3 courses.
+Connect Data has been set up to prompt you to do this.